K'gari: Lakes

 K'gari has more than 100 freshwater lakes, the second highest concentration of lakes in Australia after Tasmania.
 The freshwater lakes on the island are some of the cleanest in the world.
+Some of the most popular lakes including Lake McKenzie (or Boorangoora), Lake Allom and Basin Lake have existed for over 35,000 years – since before the end of the last ice age.
 A popular tourist area, Lake McKenzie, is located inland from the small town of Eurong.
 It is a perched lake, sitting on top of compact sand and vegetable matter 100 m above sea level.
 Lake McKenzie has an area of 150 hectares and is just over 5 m deep.
 The beach sand of Lake McKenzie is nearly pure silica.
 The lakes have very few nutrients and their pH varies, but sunscreen and soaps cause a pollution problem.
 Fresh water on the island may become stained by organic acids found in decaying vegetation.
 Because of the organic acids, a pH level as low as 3.7 has been measured in some of the island's perched lakes.
 The acidity prevents many species from inhabiting the lakes.
+Despite this, K'gari has the highest fish and amphibian diversity of any Australian island.

 Another perched lake on K'gari is Lake Boomanjin which, at 200 hectares in size, is the largest perched lake on any sea island in the world.
 In total there are 40 perched lakes on the island, half of all known lakes of this kind on the planet.
 Lake Boomanjin is fed by two creeks that pass through a wallum swamp where it collects tannins which tint the water red.
 Lake Wabby is the deepest lake on the island, at 12 m in depth, and is also the least acidic, which means it has the most aquatic life of all the lakes.

 Some of the lakes on K'gari are window lakes, a subtype of perched lakes, which form when the water table has risen to a point higher than the surrounding land.
 Most of the valleys on the island have creeks which are fed by springs.
 Motor boats and jet skis are banned from the lakes on the island.